mickelsonmichael/nodejs-session-demo/README.md

 });
 ```

-The destory method takes in a callback method.
+The destroy method takes in a callback method.
 A callback method is a method that is called once the `destroy` method has fully completed.
 The signature for `destory` could be distilled to something like this then

 ```js
 function destroy(callbackFunction) {